EnKF-C user guide: UPDATE

 (recall that entries in the observation types parameter file for particular observation types override the common settings in the main parameter file).
 Note that the weights are normalised so that their sum is equal to 1.

-\section{\emph{update}}
+\section{UPDATE}

-\emph{update} is the third and final stage of data assimilation in EnKF-C. It updates the ensemble (EnKF) or the background (EnOI) by applying the transforms calculated by \emph{calc}.
+UPDATE is the third and final stage of data assimilation in EnKF-C. It updates the ensemble (EnKF) or the background (EnOI) by applying the transforms calculated by CALC.

-The name of the binary for \emph{update} is \verb|enkf_update|.
+The name of the binary for UPDATE is \verb|enkf_update|.
 It has the following usage and options:

-The option \verb|--joint-output| tells \emph{update} to append analyses to the corresponding forecast files, using new variable names constructed by concatenating the forecast variable names and suffix \verb|_an|.
-By default the analyses are written to separate files, using the same variable names as the forecast files, but with an extra suffix \verb|.analysis| or \verb|.increment| added to the file name, depending on whether the analysis or increment is written.
+The analysed restarts are written to separate files using the same names as the forecast files but with an extra suffix \verb|.analysis| or \verb|.increment| (sec.~{sec:filenames}), depending on whether the analysis or analysis increment is written.

-By default, \emph{update} first writes each updated horizontal field of the model to a separate file (referred to here as a tile), and then concatenates these fields into analysis files.
-The tiles are removed after writing the analysis files; one may save time for allocating them on disk in the next cycle by leaving them on disk by using option \verb|--leave-tiles|.
+By default, UPDATE first writes each updated horizontal field of the model to a separate file, and then concatenates these fields into analysis files.
 This approach is somewhat less effective than direct writing to analysis files (without intermediate tiles), but, unfortunately, the direct writing is generally not reliable due to parallel I/O issues with NetCDF.
 Note that in some cases it proved to be possible to obtain robust performance with direct write using ``classic'' or ``64-bit-offset'' NetCDF formats.

+Updating a horizontal field requires reading the full ensemble into memory.
+This may require large available memory, particularly with very large models.
+From version 2.43.0 it is possible to calculate analyses on fractions of a horizontal field, which may provide better scalability.
+This option is specified by parameter FIELDSPLIT of the main parameter file.
+When FIELDPLIT is set to a number greater than one, an additional stage of combining outputs on these fractional tiles into full fields is conducted.